matowens/ng-notify/README.md

 ng-notice
 =========

-A simple, lightweight and easily configurable notification provider for AngularJS apps.
+A simple, lightweight module for displaying notifications in your AngularJS app.